-Here’s a secret that all pet owners should know: Certain mushrooms contain health-promoting properties that may benefit our canine friends.
+Here’s a secret that all pet owners should know: Certain mushrooms contain properties that may benefit our canine friends.
 Don’t worry… we’re not talking about psychedelic mushrooms that will have your dog staring at himself in the mirror, tilting his head side to side, and contemplating the deeper meaning behind “Go Fetch!”
-Instead, we’re talking about functional mushrooms that assist the immune system, support a normal inflammatory response, and enhance organ function.
+Instead, we’re talking about functional mushrooms that can assist the immune system, support a normal inflammatory response, and enhance organ function.

 As you probably know, some mushrooms are okay to eat, while others are extremely dangerous to consume.
 So it’s completely understandable to be on the fence about feeding mushrooms to your pup.
 After all, toxic mushrooms grow in all sorts of places: your backyard, gardens, dog parks, and hiking trails.
 Our canine friends find these villainous fungi very appetizing because of their strong fishy odor.
 They may smell absolutely horrendous to us, but to our curious pups, they smell insanely delicious.
 Unless you study fungi for a living and can accurately identify each type of mushroom, it’s best to steer clear from actively foraging mushrooms on your own for your dog to consume.
 Even highly experienced foragers can make mistakes.
 While certain species of mushrooms could harm our beloved pups, there are other species that have been known to yield tremendous health benefits.